iguess-app/IGuess-API-Guess/README.md

 * The requires libs and variables at top file mandatorily need to follow the sequence: NPM modules, localFiles, Global Variables, Variables
 * To all tests that is IO (InputOutput) tests, you must comment a description about the IO, like if a document need to exist in a DB
 * To all IO tests, at test name it necessary to put [IO] at prefix
+* Always that possible date/hour treatment should be coded at coincident dateManager

 ## Language
 All functions and variables need to be in English